montyubuntu/dotfiles/README.md

 ```

 ## Aliases and Functions
 To keep things easy, the `~/.bashrc` and `~/.bash_profile` files are extremely simple, and should never need to be modified.
 Instead, add your aliases, functions, settings, etc into one of the files in the `source` subdirectory, or add a new file.
 They're all automatically sourced when a new shell is opened.
 Take a look, I have [a lot of aliases and functions](source).
-I even have a [fancy prompt](source/50_prompt.sh) that shows the current directory, time and current git/svn repo status.
+I even have a [fancy prompt](source/50_prompt.sh) that shows the current directory, time and current git repo status.

 ## Scripts
 In addition to the aforementioned [dotfiles][dotfiles] script, there are a few other [bin scripts](bin).
 This includes [nave](https://github.com/isaacs/nave), which is a [git submodule](vendor).